srisainee/HCAHPS-Patient-Survey/README.md

     Bottom-box Answer	Middle-box Answer	Top-box Answer
     Sometimes or never   Usually	          Always

 Each record of the national survey results is represented in percentage and sums up to 100%.
-Therefore, "Top-box Answer" of the result is chosen to test the hypothesis.
+Therefore, the "Top-box Answer" of the result is chosen to test the hypothesis.
 The dataset is cleaned to merge with the expenditure data.

 ```python